oracle-livelabs/multicloud/weblogic-toolkit-ui/create-image/create-image.md

-# Creation of Images for the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+# Create a Auxiliary Image and Push it into Oracle Container Image Registry

 ## Introduction